who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/02._Slides/09._Testing_Security/06_continuous_testing.md

 ---

-# Happy paths vs bad paths
+# Happy paths vs sad paths

 https://en.wikipedia.org/wiki/Happy_path

+Remember to test for both.

+Security testing, for example, is often about testing the sad paths.

 ---